The Roland F-120 features the Ivory Feel-G weighted keyboard, giving the player genuine touch response as that found in an acoustic grand piano.

 Authentic Piano Feel

 The keyboard on the Roland F-120 is the brand’s Ivory Feel-G with Progressive Hammer Action and Escapement.
+It may not be the best weighted piano keyboard, but it’s certainly worth your attention.

 This keyboard design utilizes the same texture, functions and esthetics as those on Roland’s standard pianos.